mixxxdj/manual/source/chapters/library.rst

   the name of a playlist in the sidebar.
 Alternatively, use the right-click context menu in the library's :ref:`track list <library-tracks>`.

+  .. hint:: If you have a track selected in the library, all of the visible
+            playlist and crates that it is in are shown in bold.

 Right-click on an existing playlist name to access the different features in the context menu: